-The Petrarchan, however, is a near-perfect fit, and that is why it’s never gone out of date and never will.
+The Petrarchan, however, is a perfectly comfortable fit, and that is why it’s never gone out of date and never will.
 It consists of fourteen total lines, beginning with an opening octave — an initial passage of eight lines, rhyming abbaabba — followed by a sestet: six lines requiring only that each line have a rhyming mate.
 In addition to this separation of octave and sestet, there is almost always a subtle but dramatic shift in point-of-view, introduced by the sestet and carrying with it a kind of epiphany.

 The primary difference between the Shakespearean form and the Petrarchan form is that the Shakespearean sonnet consists of three quatrains rhyming abab,cdcd, efef, and concludes with a couplet: gg.